pitermarx/Cake.Console/README.md

 ## ContextData<>
 Here we can use any class that will then be available for use in the task's definitions.

-## InstallNugetTool
+## InstallNugetTool/InstallDotnetTool
-Given a package name and a version, installs a nuget package as a [Cake tool](https://cakebuild.net/docs/writing-builds/tools/installing-tools)
+Given a package name and a version, installs a nuget package or a dotnet tool as a [Cake tool](https://cakebuild.net/docs/writing-builds/tools/installing-tools)

 # Summary
 Putting it all together